 Melissa Hale-Spencer, editor and co-owner -- The Altamont Enterprise

 For the last three decades, Hale-Spencer has worked at The Altamont Enterprise and is now its owner along with her husband, Gary, and Marcello Iaia.
 She has won many awards for her work from the New York Press Association, ranging from columns and editorials to in-depth news and features.
 She is the paper’s editor and eight times has been named to the Golden Dozen for superior editorial writing by the International Society of Weekly Newspaper Editors and once won the Golden Quill.
-This year, she won two first-place awards from the National Newspaper Association: Best Editorial, “Preventing harassment can be a matter of life or death,” examining the anguish of a 12-year-old Berne girl who tried to kill herself because of the bullying she faced, and Best Health Story for “Anaplasmosis: Little-known tick-borne disease on the rise,” about an often-undiagnosed illness that can be fatal.
+In 2017, she won two first-place awards from the National Newspaper Association: Best Editorial, “Preventing harassment can be a matter of life or death,” examining the anguish of a 12-year-old Berne girl who tried to kill herself because of the bullying she faced, and Best Health Story for “Anaplasmosis: Little-known tick-borne disease on the rise,” about an often-undiagnosed illness that can be fatal.

 Excellence in Career Achievement: